FAQ

 To support the goal of ensuring a sustainable and satisfied health workforce in Canada, the tool will remain fully transparent, open to the public and free to use.

-Data are currently available by profession and province and territory.
-Upcoming updates to the dashboards planned for early 2025 will include breakdowns to the health region level where data is available.
+Most metrics are currently available by profession and province and territory.
+Data on the number of providers per 10,000 population are additionally reported at the health region level.
+Future updates to the dashboards will expand the number of metrics available at the health region level, and we continue to explore opportunities for even deeper granularity.
 We recognize visibility at every level is important and will have a place on our larger dashboard roadmap where possible.

-HWC dashboards do not currently include health workforce supply and demand projections; however, HWC is committed to catalyzing Canada-wide capacity for health workforce modeling and forecasting.
-We are exploring opportunities in the future ways that health workforce forecasting models may be made available.
+HWC dashboards do not currently include health workforce supply and demand projections; however, HWC is working to catalyze Canada-wide capacity for health workforce modeling and forecasting.
+We are currently engaged with federal, provincial, and territorial health workforce stakeholders to evolve the health workforce modelling and forecasting space and we are committed to sharing those advances.

 Policy Tracker